thepopupschool/thepopupschool/content/guides/flashcards.md

 title: How to use Flashcards
 ---

-[Flashcards](https://en.wikipedia.org/wiki/Flashcard) in combination with a [Spaced Repetition](https://memex.samho.xyz/spaced-repetition) system are a fun and effective way to learn.
+Combine [flashcards](https://en.wikipedia.org/wiki/Flashcard) with a [spaced repetition](https://memex.samho.xyz/spaced-repetition) system to invite a sense of playfulness and effectiveness into your learning journey.

 > [!note] Find an overview of all available flashcards [here](/tags/flashcard).